 We crisscrossed heaps of super quiet beaches (well, before and after our visit) around Las Terrenas.
 Samana is really a beautiful area.

 I highly recommend the experience.
-The quad is confusing at first, especially when we are used to "normal" motorcycles, but in the end, it's pretty funny ..
+Quad riding is confusing at first, especially when you are used to "normal" bikes, but in the end it's quite fun...

-This walk was especially the opportunity to leave these tourist enclaves that are the resorts "todo incluido" where we live, and to see a little the "real people".
-What's good is that you can stop easily on the way.
+This walk was especially the opportunity to get out of these tourist enclaves that are the resorts "todo incluido" where we stay, and to see a little bit the "real people".
+The good thing is that we can easily stop along the way.

 To make a refreshing stop near a Rio where the Dominicans comes to bathe the weekend with family or between friends.
 To take a look at the hard-core baseball games that take place in the slick sports fields.
 To rave about like all urban people in front of horses, cows, pigs seen in the fields or on the road.
 Or even to take pictures with children, who love to admire on the screen of the camera ...